kokakarova/messaging-service-home-assignment-oct2024/README.md

 mvn clean install
 ```

-3. Run the docker container for the database
+3. Run the docker container for the database:

 ```
 docker compose up -d
 ```

-4. Navigate to the target folder and execute the jar file
+4. Navigate to the target folder and execute the jar file:

 ```
 cd target/ && java -jar messaging-service-0.0.1-SNAPSHOT.jar